-So better than just saying, “I’m going to double here and there and not really think about what my product is worth at the end of the day,” it’s so much better to say, “You know what, I have an interest, that I actually enjoy crocheting.
+When you do have a business, you have to deal with things like returns and customer service.
+You’re taking a better look at your labor costs, your sourcing costs, etc. Instead of just saying, “I’m going to double here and there and not really think about what my product is worth at the end of the day,” it’s so much better to say, “You know what, I have an interest, that I actually enjoy crocheting.
 Is this something that I think I may want to eventually sell?”
-And this is important if you have any type of hobby, right?
-Even if it’s someone who’s interested in jewelry, you might enjoy making jewelry for yourself or some of your friends and family, but at certain point you need to ask yourself, “Okay, do I want this to be a business or not?”
+This is important if you have any type of hobby.
+Even if it’s someone who’s interested in jewelry, you might enjoy making jewelry for yourself or some of your friends and family, but at a certain point, you need to ask yourself, “Okay, do I want this to be a business or not?”
 The moment you sell your product to someone is not only proof of validation in the market, but the very sheer existence of having a business.

 Are you ready to turn your hobby into a full-fledged fashion design business?
 Start by downloading your free copy of our “21-Point Checklist to Launch a Brand”!